 * Believe that together we can do anything.

 Laszlo Gyorffy delivered the closing module on how to build a discipline of innovation for the IT Business Transformation Program in Copenhagen on October 6, 2014.
 The inaugural program was for experienced business and IT leaders, project managers, and experts.
-Furthermore, for the business who are in need of management support, look for CRMmatch site or their Facebook page.
-When you want to get better at coding, visit Team Treehouse website to enroll for high quality programming courses, Read More here.

 The other three modules were: 1.
 The World of the Client and the Business, 2.
 Business Development in Practice, 3.
 Organizational Effectiveness.

 The program was sponsored by The Lime Guild and conducted in partnership with the Copenhagen Business School Executive, Techwitty Pty Ltd, Råvarebygningen, Porcelænshaven 22, 2000 Frederiksberg, Denmark

 Innovating @ Silicon Valley Speed, co-sponsored by ABC Accelerator and Enterprise Development Group.

 Speakers, workshops and discussion on the challenge of innovation in Switzerland including how to find high impact opportunities using the practices and perspectives of Silicon Valley and forward-looking Swiss organizations.